COVID-19 Visitation Restrictions During Outbreak

 - Visitors under the age of 12 must be accompanied by an adult at all times.
 This is for the health and safety of both patients and children.

-For visiting hours (vary depending on department) and more information, call our medical center at 323-857-2000.
+For visiting hours (vary depending on the department) and more information, call our medical center at 323-857-2000.

 To learn more about language assistance services provided at the West Los Angeles medical center, click here for more information or review our policies on Interpreter Services (PDF) and Standards for Auxiliary Aids & Services for Individuals with Disabilities (PDF).